oacore/content/docs/oai-resolver.md

   However, we recommend that repositories register for the [CORE Repository Dashboard](https://core.ac.uk/services/repository-dashboard) to check that their metadata records are harvested correctly in their entirety.
 This is an extremely low barrier to adoption with the resolver effectively working out-of-the-box.

   CORE can resolve any OAI identifier to either a metadata page of the record in CORE or route it directly to the repository page <span class="primeColor">(coming up)</span>.
-To route redirection directly to the repository, it is necessary to provide a mapping in the CORE Repository page between the OAI prefix of a repository and the currently used URL for the repository metadata record display page/splash.
+To route redirection directly to the repository, it is necessary to provide mapping in the CORE Repository page between the OAI prefix of a repository and the currently used URL for the repository metadata record display page/splash.
 The redirection will change instantly.

   Find out more in our [Open Repositories 2022 article](https://core.ac.uk/resources/oai-identifiers-and-resolver-2022.pdf).